 Redwood National Park is open year-round, and summer is the best time to visit with low rainfall and warmer temps.
 You’ll find most ranger-led activities between June and August.
 It can be foggy, though, and it’s the busiest time to visit.

 Spring is best for wildflowers, and Fall is still warm but starts getting rainy.
 If you’re looking for solitude, winter will be the best, but it’s also cold and wet.

-Redwood National Park is free to visit, but Jedediah Smith RSP, Del Norte Coast RSP, and Prairie Creek RSP collect day use fees at developed campgrounds.
-They accept the America the Beautiful National Park Pass (be sure to get one) or Calfornia State Park Passes.
+Redwood National Park is free to visit, but Jedediah Smith RSP, Del Norte Coast RSP, and Prairie Creek RSP collect day-use fees at developed campgrounds.
+They accept the America the Beautiful National Park Pass (be sure to get one) or California State Park Passes.

 Also, you can get discounted camp prices if you have either of the two passes.

 WHERE CAN I CAMP AT REDWOOD NATIONAL PARK?